-However, simply putting a campaign on crowdfunding platform does not guarantee you will meet your donation goals.
-Nearly two thirds of campaigns fail to meet their goals.
-Since crowdfunding has become so essential, here are some tips to make sure you reach your financial targets:
+However, simply putting a campaign on the crowdfunding platform does not guarantee you will meet your donation goals.
+Nearly two-thirds of campaigns fail to meet their goals.
+Since crowdfunding for churches has become so essential, here are some tips to make sure you reach your financial targets:

 This is in no way an exhaustive list of elements for successful crowdfunding, but it covers some of the basics.
 Good luck!